jeju5/management/cs/aws/aws_developer.md

   * You can retrieve logs of terminated AWS resources.
   * You can set up alert when CloudWatch monitors the conditions you are looking for

-* CloudWatch vs CloudTrail vs AWS Config
+* CloudWatch vs CloudTrail vs AWS Config vs AWS X-Ray
   * CloudWatch is performance monitor tool (health, operational status)
   * CloudTrail is API logger/debugger tool (API logs)
   * AWS Config is aws resource configuration monitor tool
+  * AWS X-Ray is trouble shooting tool (not monitoring/tracking)

 * In CloudWatch, you can create a cron event to regularly trigger something like backing up a DB.